 Community Service Awards

-The Clutha District Community Service Awards is an annual event that recognises groups, an individual and a year 13 student in the community who are doing great volunteer work for the Clutha District.
+The Clutha District Community Service Awards is an annual event recognising groups, an individual, and a year 13 student in the community who are doing great volunteer work for the Clutha District.

-The 2021 Awards have been held, award recipients listed below.
+The 2021 Awards have been held and the award recipients are listed below.